simonkojima/toeplitz/README.md

 Function ccg and cccg was removed from original package since it throws error while building.
 For using the package [blockmatrix](https://github.com/jsosulski/blockmatrix), toeplitzlda.ctg_sl() is only required.
-Which means, these functions are not required for running [blockmatrix](https://github.com/jsosulski/blockmatrix) and [toeplitzlda](https://github.com/jsosulski/toeplitzlda).
+Thus, removed functions are not required for running [blockmatrix](https://github.com/jsosulski/blockmatrix) and [toeplitzlda](https://github.com/jsosulski/toeplitzlda).

 # Requirment
 numpy is required.